John Smoke Johnson: Early life and education

 Smoke Johnson was born in 1792 in Ontario into the Bear clan of his Mohawk mother at the Six Nations Indian reserve.
 In the Mohawk matrilineal kinship system, the mother's clan and eldest brother were most important in her children's life; they took their status from her clan.
 His father was Jacob Tekahionwake Johnson (1758–1843).
 Smoke was reared in traditional Mohawk culture, but likely learned English as well.

-His father Tekahionwake was born in Mohawk territory in the colony of New York, in what became the United States.
+His father Tekahionwake was born in Mohawk territory in the Province of New York in pre-Revolutionary British America, in what became the United States following the American Revolutionary War.
 Tekahionwake was baptized and took the name Jacob Johnson, adopting his surname from that of Sir William Johnson, the influential British Superintendent of Indian Affairs, who acted as his godfather.
 Jacob passed the Johnson surname down to his children.
-With the United States victory in the American Revolutionary War, the Mohawk and other Iroquois allies of the British had been forced to cede their large territories in New York.
-They moved to Canada, where the British Crown granted them land in compensation at the Six Nations and other reserves in what became Ontario.
+With the United States victory in the Revolutionary War, the Mohawk and other Iroquois allies of the British were forced to cede their large territories in present-day New York state.
+They moved to Canada, where the British Crown granted them land in compensation at the Six Nations and other reserves in what is present-day Ontario.